Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: SYSTEM MODEL

-The model is designed to satisfy the aggregated demand of a gNB comprising three slices, where each slice has a percentage of the total traffic: 70\% corresponds to eMBB, 25\% to URLLC, and 5\% to mMTC.
-In terms of latency requirements per slice, eMBB and mMTC latency should not exceed 10 $ms$, while the URLLC has a strict delay limit of $250 \mu s$.
-Each traffic type is treated as an independent flow, with each slice having its own configuration.
+The proposed system model follows the Open RAN (O-RAN) and Next-Generation Fronthaul Interface (NGFI) architectures.
+It consists of a set of PP sites interconnected through a packet-switched transport network that supports RAN slicing for the three aforementioned service categories.

+The PP infrastructure is organized into three layers: regional sites and edge sites equipped with high-capacity PPs, and cell sites, where low-capacity PPs are co-located with the RF equipment, as illustrated in \Cref{fig:system_model}.
+Regional sites interface with the fifth-generation core (5GC) and are geographically farther from the UEs.
+In this work, CU placement is restricted to nodes directly connected to the 5GC.
+Regional and edge sites can host multiple disaggregated gNBs by executing CU or DU functions as VNFs.
+Cell-site servers are dedicated to RF and baseband processing by hosting the RU.
+Each cell site supports a single RU serving three slices, namely eMBB, URLLC, and mMTC, where each slice is independently configured and its traffic is modeled as a distinct flow.
+These flows traverse a transport network composed of TSN routers that carry slice traffic across the PP layers from the 5GC to the cell site in downlink communication.

-The work focuses on downlink communication, where data flows from the 5GC to the RU located at the cell site.
-The analysis begins at the 5GC, which connects to the CU via the backhaul—assumed, which we assume as a direct link.
-Then, the MH, typically located in the pre-aggregation network, connects the CU to the DU via the F2 interface.
-The FH is the access network between the DU and RU and uses the eCPRI interface.
-Depending on the VC, either the MH or FH may be omitted.
-Finally, the XH relies on packet-switched routers linked by high-capacity dark fiber.
+The analysis begins at the 5GC, which connects to the CU through the backhaul, assumed to be a direct link.
+Subsequently, the MH, typically located in the aggregation network, connects the CU to the DU through the F2 interface.
+The FH corresponds to the access network between the DU and RU and employs the eCPRI interface.
+Depending on the selected VC, either the MH or FH segment may be omitted.
+Finally, the XH relies on packet-switched routers interconnected through high-capacity fiber links.

-\subsection{Virtual Configuration}
+\subsection{VIRTUAL CONFIGURATION}

-The 3GPP in \cite{3GPP_801} describes eight FS options where the RAN protocol stack is distributed as a chain of functions and executed in different PPs.
-These options were proposed to ease the strict latency and bandwidth demands imposed by earlier C-RAN architecture, which employed FS option 8.
-This latter option splits the physical and RF functions and transmits continuous IQ (in-phase and quadrature) symbols, which results in a CBR, even when no demand is attended.
-This transmission requires precise synchronization and signal integrity, with a strict latency limit of 250 $\mu s$.
+The 3GPP specification in \cite{3GPP_801} defines eight FS options in which the RAN protocol stack is distributed as a chain of functions executed across different PPs.
+These options relax the stringent transport constraints of early C-RAN deployments based on FS Option 8.
+In this configuration, the split occurs between the Physical and RF functions, requiring the transmission of digitized in-phase and quadrature (IQ) signals.
+Consequently, the FH traffic exhibits a CBR, even under low-load conditions, while demanding strict synchronization and signal integrity within a latency budget of 250~$\mu$s.